A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: Applications in optimistic bilevel optimization

 \subsubsection{Variable approach}

-The discussions in \cite{FischerZemkohoZhou2021,TinZemkoho2021} underline that treating $\lambda$ as a parameter in \eqref{eq:KKT_obpp} is nontrivial since the particular choice of it is quite involved.
+The discussions in \cite{FischerZemkohoZhou2021,TinZemkoho2021} underline that, from a numerical point of view, treating $\lambda$ as a parameter in \eqref{eq:KKT_obpp} is nontrivial since the particular choice of it is quite involved.
 We therefore aim to interpret $\lambda$ as a variable which is determined by the solution algorithm.
 In this section, we suggest two associated approaches.

 First, we may consider the block variables

 as well as Lagrangian-type functions $L^\textup{op}_1,\ell^\textup{op}_1\colon\R^{n+m}\times\R^{s+2t+1}\to\R$ given by

 Setting